CEatBTU/FGPU/README.md

 ## Setting up the Vivado SW/HW Development Environment

-First, you need to configure several parameters in the `scripts/setup_environment.tcl` folder.
-In particular, **it is critical** that one specifies in this script:
+First, you need to configure several parameters in the [project_vivado/scripts/setup_environment.tcl](project_vivado/scripts/setup_environment.tcl) file.
+In particular, **it is critical** to specify in this script:
-- the operating system (windows or linux - that will impact some filenames that are used by these scripts)
+- the operating system (windows or linux - that will impact some filenames used by these scripts)
+- the *ModelSim* installation path, *if running the simulation flow*
 - the project name (your choice)
 - the project path (your choice)

-- the *ModelSim* installation path (use "/" as delimiter, both in Windows and in linux)
+For path delimiters, use "/" both in Windows and in linux.

 Additionally, this same script also allows selecting:
-- the target board (choose one from the available targets in the `scripts/targets` folder)
+- the target board (currently only the [Zynq-7000 ZC706] board is supported. future supported will be included in the [project_vivado/scripts/targets](project_vivado/scripts/targets) folder)
 - the desired clock frequency

 ## Implementing the design